-- Pour 300mL of clean water (bottled still mineral water is recommended) into a clean calibration cup, remove the storage cap from the pH electrode if fitted, wash the Probe in clean water, then gently lower the Probe in all the way.
+- 1. Pour 400mL of clean water (bottled still mineral water is recommended) into a clean calibration cup, remove the storage cap from the pH electrode if fitted, wash the Probe in clean water, then gently lower the Probe in all the way.
 The Sleeve End Cap must be fitted.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles. - 2.
-Switch the Aquameter[®] on and wait until the temperature and Fcein readings are stable.
+Activate the probe cleaning feature in order to remove any air bubbles that may be clinqing to the electrodes. - 2.
+Switch the Aquameter® on and wait until the temperature and Fcein readings are stable.
 If the Fcein reading is very high, there are probably air bubbles adhering to the lenses. - 3.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.